KollinRT/PythonTextBasedGame/README.md

 battle, use the arrow keys or `A`/`D` to choose a target, number keys to trigger attacks, spells or abilities, and `H` to drink a potion while enemies counter.
 Healing spells automatically apply to the caster so you can focus on defence or offence without swapping target selection.
+The HUD shows whose turn it is so you know when a companion or ranger's pet is waiting for orders – the action keys always control the highlighted party member.

 ### Controls at a glance